Nonparametric learning from Bayesian models with randomized objective functions: Foundations of Nonparametric Learning

 \subsection{Adaptive Nonparametric Learning: aNPL}

-Instead of the Dirichlet distribution approximation to the Dirichlet process, a stick-breaking procedure \cite{Sethuraman1991} with a termination threshold set as a proportion, $\epsilon \in (0,1)$, of the expected model weight, $\frac{c}{c+n}$, has a number of desirable properties.
-This procedure entails following the usual DP stick-breaking construction for the model component of the MDP posterior, by repeatedly drawing $\text{Beta}(1,c)$-distributed stick breaks, but terminates when the unaccounted for probability measure $\prod_j (1 - v_j)$, multiplied by the average mass assigned to the model, $\frac{c}{c+n}$, drops below some threshold $\epsilon$ set by the user.
-This adaptive nonparametric learning (aNPL) algorithm is written out in full for the model misspecification setting [S1] in Appendix \ref{app:posterior_bootstrap_misspec}.
+Instead of the Dirichlet distribution approximation to the Dirichlet process, we propose an alternative stick-breaking procedure that has some desirable properties.
+This procedure entails following the usual DP stick-breaking construction \cite{Sethuraman1994} for the model component of the MDP posterior, by repeatedly drawing $\text{Beta}(1,c)$-distributed stick breaks, but terminating when the unaccounted for probability measure $\prod_j (1 - v_j)$, multiplied by the average mass assigned to the model, $c/(c+n)$, drops below some threshold $\epsilon$ set by the user.
+This adaptive nonparametric learning (aNPL) algorithm is written out in full in Section 2 of the Supplementary Material.

-One advantage of this approach is that a number of theoretical results then hold, as for large enough $n$, under this adaptive scheme the parametric model is in effect `switched off', and in effect the MDP with $c=0$ is used to generate posterior samples when $n$ passes some user-controlled value.
+One advantage of this approach is that a number of theoretical results then hold, as for large enough $n$, under this adaptive scheme the parametric model is in effect `switched off', and essentially the MDP with $c=0$ is used to generate posterior samples.
 This is an interesting notion in itself.
 For small samples, we prefer the regularization that our model provides, though as $n$ grows the average probability mass assigned to the model decays like $(c+n)^{-1}$, as seen in (\ref{eq:MDP_posterior_condl}).
 In the adaptive version, we agree a hard threshold at which point we discard the model entirely and allow the data to speak for itself.
 We set this point at a level such that we are a priori comfortable that there is enough information in the sample alone with which to quantify uncertainty in our parameter of interest.
-For example, $\epsilon = 10^{-4}$ and $c=1$ only utilises the centring model for $n < 10,000$.
-Further, we could use this idea to set $c$, as the quantity is determined if a tolerance level, $\epsilon$, and a threshold $n$ over which the parametric model would be discarded, are provided by the practitioner.
+For example, $\epsilon = 10^{-4}$ and $c=1$ only utilizes the centering model for $n < 10,000$.
+Further, we could use this idea to set $c$: this quantity is determined if a tolerance level, $\epsilon$, and a threshold $n_{\text{max}}$ over which the parametric model would be discarded, are provided by the practitioner.